 It is wonderful to acknowledge the commitment of our adult volunteers.
 It was my privilege to visit Girl Guides Victoria to present the Red Kangaroo award to Robinette Emonson, and a Grey Kangaroo award to Lynne Emblin.
 Congratulations Robinette and Lynne for your significant ongoing contribution to Girl Guiding in Australia.

 This month we will celebrate International Women’s Day.
 It is an ideal time for you to reflect on the contribution of Leaders you know.
-Have you reviewed the Adult Good Service Awards criteria in Guide Lines?
 Is there someone you know who is going above and beyond?
 If so – it is time to submit an application!